hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 	re-cross,

-	and turn partners.
+	and turn partners,

-	Ladies’ hands across and back,
+	ladies' hands across and back,

 	all set in a cross, gentlemen outside,

-	all turn partners to places.
+	all turn partners to places,

-	Finish with promenade.
+	finish with promenade.

 ### The fashionable second set

-1. Right and left
+1. Right and left,

-	Set and turn partners
+	set and turn partners,

-	Ladies’ chain
+	ladies' chain,

-	Half promenade.
+	half promenade,

-	Half right and left.
+	half right and left,

 2. First lady and opposite gentleman advance and retire,

 	chassez right and left,